Tenemo/threshold-elgamal/README.md

 **This is not a cryptographically audited library, make sure you know what you are doing before using it.**

+## Documentation

+For a detailed list of exported types and functions, [click here](https://tenemo.github.io/threshold-elgamal/modules.html).

 ## Contributing

 The JavaScript/TypeScript ecosystem seems to be lacking in modern, functional ElGamal libraries that work out of the box with reasonable default (this library isn't at that point yet).
 All PRs are welcome.